cjdbarlow/Part-One/definitions.md

 ##T
 * **Temperature**
-Ability of a body to transfer heat energy to another body, as measured in degrees.
+Average kinetic energy of molecules within a material, measured in degrees.

 * **Thirst**
 Conscious sensation of the physiological urge to drink.